joniram/my-website/CV.md

   </p>
 </div>

 Development of solid-state lidar systems.
-Devised and implemented novel semiconductor photonic integrated circuit designs using commercial foundry PDKs.
-Established a lidar experimental test suite and implemented and performed numerical modelling to simulate lidar performance.
+Devised, simulated, and implemented novel semiconductor photonic integrated circuit designs using commercial foundry PDKs.

-Filed a UK patent application.
+Filed 5 patent applications.
 Supervising a PhD student in collaboration with the Semiconductor Physics Group at the University of Cambridge.

 <div class="cv-title" markdown=1>
 #### Toshiba Europe Ltd, Cambridge Research Laboratory